 Garry Buycks Jr. joined the CCR KC team in August 2016.
 He is a UMKC Bloch School of Business graduate with 15years of corporate America experience.
 Garry is a professional trainer, leadership coach, videographer, and photographer.
 In 2015, he left his job to start his own consulting business called MYG Consulting LLC.
 Garry also serves as a mentor to young African American men in Kansas City through an organization called High Aspirations.
 Garry enjoys being married to his lovely wife and best friend.

 Jacqueline Buycks joined the CCR team in January 2016.
 She is a trained mediator and experienced classroom facilitator.
 Jacqueline also is assistant pastor at Good Samaritan Christian Center, where she teaches, facilitates and mentors several weekly groups.
 Jacqueline enjoys the gift of entrepreneurship and has created and operated several businesses since 1995.
-For ten years, she was co-owner of Big Momma’s Bakery-Cafe, located in Crown Center and Raytown, Mo.
-In addition to her current CCR work with students in schools, Jacqueline owns and operates Ms. Hospitality, specializing in event coordinating, etiquette training and event staffing.
-Jacqueline brings her contagious positive outlook and energy to the children and youth CCR serves.
+Jacqueline is a restorative justice facilitator, mediator and trainer for students, teachers and administrators in area schools where her contagious positive outlook and energy has the tendency to interrupt harmful conflict before it can escalate to violence.

 Brian Goines, Sr. came to the Center for Conflict Resolution in 2012, as a volunteer for the Neighborhood Accountability Boards.
 Through his work with restorative justice and circle processes he has become a part of the team, as a mediator and trainer.
 Brian is a Youth Minister, husband, and father of 8 children.
 He is passionate about his work with CCR because it connects people to resources that can help them change their lives.

-Judy Heath is a trained and experienced mediator and has been with the Center for Conflict Resolution since 2009 as a Restorative Justice Facilitator with an emphasis in facilitating our school programs.
+Judy Heath is a trained and experienced mediator and has been with the Center for Conflict Resolution since 2009.
 Judy began her service for at-risk youth as a group home parent and brings her training in fine and graphic arts to her children and youth mediation and conflict resolution training.
+Judy facilitates Re-Think Conflict Classes at CCR and at other organizations serving court ordered participants, homeless individuals and people re-entering society following incarceration.

 Mikhala Lantz-Simmons, M.A. is the Education Strategist for CCR.
 She received a Master’s Degree in Conflict Transformation from Eastern Mennonite University (EMU) in 2015.
 Mikhala has worked extensively with youth in Quebec, Canada and in the Kansas City area schools facilitating workshops about diversity and conflict resolution.
 She is a skilled facilitator, writes curriculum and is a practitioner for the S.T.A.R.
 (Strategies in Trauma Awareness and Resilience) program from EMU.